 1- Boost your water intake.

 I know, I know, some of you may bristle at this advice.
-I really don’t like drinking water and know that I am far from alone about that.
 If you haven’t already read my article about the importance of hydration, please do so.
 This is a necessity to minimize both constipation and migraine.

 Some of you may bristle for a different reason – you already drink plenty of water.
 Kudos to you for that!